 BMO InvestorLine – Trading Prices

 The official website does offer detailed information on transaction fees.
 The trading fee syncs with the other big bank associated discounted broker.
 Discounts are not offered to high-frequency traders.
-Rather, they are provided with additional features from 5-Start program.
+Rather, they are provided with additional features from the 5-Star program.

 BMO InvestorLine Trade